UKEIAM/semedo/README.md

 ## License

-This project's own code is licensed under the terms in [LICENSE](LICENSE).
+This project's own code is licensed under the [MIT License](LICENSE).